Sign changes of Fourier coefficients for holomorphic eta-quotients: Acknowledgements

 \section{Acknowledgements}

+We thank the referee for helpful comments.
 The first author has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No. 101001179).
 The research of the fourth author was supported by grants from the Research Grants Council of the Hong Kong SAR, China (project numbers HKU 17314122 and HKU 17305923).